nilshellerhoff/vuetify-boolean-input/README.md

 # Vuetify Boolean Input
-A boolean input for [vuetifyjs](https://vuetifyjs.com/) which produces a SQL style condition
+A boolean logic input for [vuetifyjs](https://vuetifyjs.com/) which produces a SQL style condition.
+Should easily be portable to other frameworks like Quasar... if you rework the template part.

 ![Screenshot from 2021-08-12 23-02-07](https://user-images.githubusercontent.com/24147614/129269427-682e76a4-fca3-45dd-b1ce-81ae24b4899f.png)